Dedication to Safety

-All students and employees are strongly encouraged to add the Crown College Campus Safety phone number, 952-446-4101.
+All students and employees are strongly encouraged to add the Crown College Campus Security phone number, 952-446-4101.

 This report must also include information on each on-campus student housing fire safety system, the number of regular mandatory fire drills, fire safety policies, education programs and plans for any needed fire safety improvements.

 Crown College developed this report to comply with the 2008 act and to better inform the Crown College community — students, prospective students, parents, faculty and staff — on how fires affect the Campus residential facilities.
 It includes all of the required information on fires, preventative actions, campus guidelines and training that is conducted to reduce the likelihood and impact of campus fires.

 Fire — Any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.

 Fire drill — A supervised practice of a mandatory evacuation of a building for a fire.